klu-dev/citrix-keyboard-ime-docs/kbime-config/Keyboard and IME Configuration.md

 | Citrix Workspace app for iOS           | Yes                                                          |
 | Citrix Workspace app for HTML5         | Yes, but judge the client keyboard layout according to the current display language of the browser. |

-<span id = "table4">Citrix Workspace app Capability for `Only synchronize VDA side keyboard with client default keyboard when logging in or reconnecting to the VDA` Mode</span>
+<span id = "table131">Table 1.3.1 Citrix Workspace app Capability for `Only synchronize VDA side keyboard with client default keyboard when logging in or reconnecting to the VDA` Mode</span>

 ### Configure in configuration file